Please update your browser

 Test the animation by clicking quickly between costumes.

-Then, from the “looks” menu, place a “next costume” block in the scripts area.
+from the looks menu, place a next costume block

 Click on it.